 “Odcięte lowry żadne ogoni!” he paused the crowd still did not respond, “Ḕ tā̀n ḕ epì tâs, With this or on it!
 They died an honorable death.
 We destroyed the nest of the time dragon!
 Truly we had victory, even if Rork did not die!
 We left him wounded and returned proudly with our dead on their shields!”

 Arajuan lifted his shield giving a roar of victory.
 This had the effect he hoped for.
 The crowd whooped and cheered.
-Chants of both phrases now rang.
+Chants of both phrases now rang with joy.
 Gori stood next to him a wry look across his face.
 Would Arajuan escape punishment after all?
 Yes, he could paint this as a victory.
 Gori did not know about the twelfth egg.

 “Let us rejoice today in the sacrifice of our men!
 Let us celebrate their accomplishment.
 To kill an entire nest of dragon wyrmlings under the nose of a fierce fire breathing tyrant is no mean feat.”